fabianmoss/website/content/publication/20210719-22_MEC_Alicante/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Towards a Unified Model of Chords in Western Harmony"
+publication: "Music Encoding Conference Proceedings 2021"
-publication_short: ""
+publication_short: "MEC Proceedings 2021"

 abstract: "Chord-based harmony is an important aspect of many types of Western music, across genres, regions, and historical eras.
 However, the consistent representation and comparison of harmony